globulario/Globular/README.md

 ## Why Globular?
 If gRPC is of great help with service implementation, it does nothing about service management.
 In fact, service management is out of the scope of gRPC, but it’s the main purpose of globular.
 Managing service manually can be easy if you have only couple of service, and the number of application is limited.
 Over time number of application and services has tendency to increase, and when that happened, you can became a victim of your success.

 What propertie must be define on a service to make it manageable?
-At this time, 8 properties have been target.
-I will describe each of those properties and explain why they are essential.
 To be manageable a service must be,

 * Identifiable: The service Id identified a running service on a given server with a given domain.
 The Id must be unique on the server, and must not change over time, or application that using it will stop working correctly.